 The Livengood property is centered on Money Knob and adjacent ridges and is an area considered by many for a long time to be the lode source for gold in the Livengood placer deposits which have produced in excess of 500,000 ounces of gold.
-An anomalous areagold in soil samples occurring in a northeast trend cover an area of approximately 6 x 2 km with a principal concentration of surface anomalies in a smaller area measuring approximately 1.6 x 0.8 km.
-Drilling by past companies, AGA, and ITH identified wide intervals (>100 m @ \geq 1.0 g/t Au) of gold mineralization with local higher grade narrow intervals beneath the soil anomaly and in rocks beneath thrust surfaces which are not expressed geochemically at the surface.
-The presence of mineralization over broad areas beneath thrust faults and the ever expanding area of drill hole intercepts is encouraging and suggests that there is still further discovery potential at Livengood.
+Anomalous gold in soil samples occurs in a northeast trend over an area of approximately 6 x 2 km with a principal concentration of surface anomalies in a smaller area measuring approximately 2.3 x 1.1 km.
+Drilling by past companies, AGA, and ITH identified wide intervals (>100 m @ $\geq$ 1.0 g/t Au) of gold mineralization with local higher grade narrow intervals beneath the soil anomaly and in rocks beneath thrust surfaces which are not expressed geochemically at the surface.
+The presence of mineralization over broad areas beneath thrust faults and the ever expanding area of drill hole intercepts suggests that there is still further discovery potential at Livengood.

 The style of mineralization shows some similarities with several types of gold deposits including orogenic, sediment-hosted disseminated (SHD or Carlin type), and Intrusion-Related-Gold Systems (IRGS) of the Tintina Gold Belt.
-However, the geochemical and metallogenic associations of As, Sb, \pm Bi, and lack of some features typical of SHD's indicates that Livengood is most comparable to IRGS type deposits and is typical of other such deposits within the host Tintina Gold Belt.
+However, the geochemical and metallogenic associations of As, Sb, $\pm$ Bi, and lack of some features typical of SHD's indicates that Livengood is most comparable to IRGS type deposits and is typical of other such deposits within the host Tintina Gold Belt.